 Section 2 (13D.05, subd 3) requires a public body to identify on the record the legal issue or case to be discussed prior to closing a meeting under the attorney-client privilege.
-Any person may bring an action claiming that the meeting was closed in violation of this paragraph or that the public body discussed public business not permitted by the attorney-client privilege.
+Any person in any court of competent jurisdiction where the administrative office of the local body is located may bring an action claiming that the meeting was closed in violation of this paragraph or that the public body discussed public business not permitted by the attorney-client privilege.
 A court may review the recording of the meeting in camera.